GeLi2001/reddit-mcp/README.md

 ## Features

 - 🔍 **Search Posts**: Search for posts in specific subreddits with various sorting and filtering options
+- 🌐 **Site-wide Search**: Search across all of Reddit with keyword queries
 - 📊 **Get Subreddit Info**: Retrieve detailed information about subreddits
 - 🔥 **Get Hot Posts**: Fetch hot posts from subreddits
 - 📋 **Get Post Details**: Get comprehensive details about specific posts